 Yes, it is okay to feed dogs cottage cheese with some precaution.
-If your dog is lactose intolerance then do not feed your dog any type of cottage cheese.
+If your dog is lactose intolerance, do not feed your dog any cottage cheese.

-Is cottage cheese good for a dog with upset stomach?
+Is cottage cheese good for a dog with an upset stomach?

 Yes.
-Cottage cheese is rich in protein, calcium and vitamins along with probiotics.
-All these ingredients help during upset stomach.
+Cottage cheese is rich in protein, calcium, and vitamins, along with probiotics.
+All these ingredients help during an upset stomach.

-How much cottage cheese to give a dog for diarrhea?
+How much cottage cheese should I give a dog for diarrhea?

-A dog with diarrhea should not eat cottage cheese more than 10% of daily dietary intake.
+A dog with diarrhea should not eat cottage cheese as more than 10% of daily dietary intake.

-What type of cottage cheese is good for dogs with diarrhea?
+What type of cottage cheese is suitable for dogs with diarrhea?

-A bland diet with low-fat cottage cheese is good for dogs with diarrhea.
+A bland diet with low-fat cottage cheese is suitable for dogs with diarrhea.

-Yes, cottage cheese is good for dog's coat.
+Yes, cottage cheese is suitable for a dog's coat.

 Is cottage cheese a probiotic for dogs?

-Yes, cultured cottage cheese is a good probiotic for dogs but, regular cottage cheese is not.
+Yes, cultured cottage cheese is an excellent probiotic for dogs but, regular cottage cheese is not.

 Can dogs eat cottage cheese with pineapple?